Economy car: 1960s

-BMC had hedged their bets after the launch of the front wheel drive Mini and 1100 and to meet the demands of more conservative customers, by keeping their rear wheel drive Austin A40 Farina in production until 1967 and Morris Minor until 1971, while front wheel drive was being accepted by the UK and European markets.
+BMC had hedged their bets after the launch of the front wheel drive Mini and 1100 and to meet the demands of more conservative customers, by keeping their rear wheel drive Austin A40 Farina in production until 1967 and Morris Minor until 1971, while front-wheel-drive was being accepted by the UK and European markets.
 Demand from older customers in particular kept the Minor in production, despite it being very outdated.

 Ford in the UK in 1959 launched the Anglia 105E.
-It had a new overhead valve engine and a four speed gearbox, which was a great improvement over the previous model Anglia 100E that had a side-valve engine and only three speeds.
-It was rear wheel drive using a rear beam axle and leaf springs, with front Macpherson struts used like its predecessor.
+It had a new overhead valve engine and a four speed gearbox, which was a great improvement over the previous model, the Anglia 100E that had a side-valve engine and only three speeds.
+It was rear wheel drive using a rear beam axle and leaf springs, with front MacPherson struts used like its predecessor.
 It used much miniaturised late 1950s American-influenced styling that was very fashionable, including a sweeping nose line, and on deluxe versions, a full-width slanted chrome grille in between prominent "eye" headlamps.
 The car also sported a backward-slanted rear window and tailfins.
 This dated the car over its nine-year production life.
 The Anglia's Ford Kent engine was in production in a developed form into the 21st century.